How to Perform Automation Testing of JAVA/J2EE Applications (Part 2)

 Selecting the appropriate automation testing tool for a J2EE application largely depends on the type of application and the technologies used.
 Apart from this, there are several other factors that affect tool selection:

 1) Type of application – A J2EE application can have many variations.
-Some are developed with frameworks such as Struts, Spring, Hibernate, some use only Server Side technologies (JSP, Servlets), while other applications are built end to ends, such as view components, controller, business logic, and database.
+Some are developed with frameworks such as Struts, Spring, Hibernate, some use only Server Side technologies (JSP, Servlets), while other applications are built end to end, such as view components, controller, business logic, and database.

 One or more tools may be chosen as per the technologies used.
-For J2EE component-wise tools available, please refer the next article in this series.
+For J2EE component-wise tools available, please refer to the next article in this series.

 If the application is simple, such as a display of reports and data with only a few users, testing can be done with simple open source tools.